-Born and raised in New Orleans, James Tompkins ("Jim") learned early in life that hard work, determination, and integrity could also be mixed with enjoying life.
+Born and raised in New Orleans, James Tompkins (Jim) learned early in life that hard work, determination, and integrity could also be mixed with enjoying life.
 These are lessons he has carried with him throughout his long career as a successful trial attorney and entrepreneur.
-As one of the four founding partners of GJTBS, Jim's forty-year-old practice emphasizes admiralty and maritime law, oil and gas law, insurance defense and insurance coverage issues, products liability, environmental and toxic tort litigation, general casualty litigation, professional liability defense and corporate law.
+As one of the four founding partners of Galloway Johnson, Jim's forty-year -old practice emphasizes admiralty and maritime law, oil and gas law, insurance defense and insurance coverage issues, products liability, environmental and toxic tort litigation, general casualty litigation, professional liability defense and corporate law.

 Within these areas, Jim has litigated hundreds of cases, many of which were tried to either verdict or judgment.
 Approximately one-fourth of these cases were jury trials, and approximately two-thirds of them were in Federal Court.
 He has been the lead attorney in approximately forty opinions published by the Fifth Circuit Court of Appeals, the Eleventh Circuit Court of Appeals, and the district and appellate courts of Texas and Louisiana.